diffy0712/diffy0712/README.md

 - 👋 Hi, I’m David
 - 👀 I’m interested in full stack web development and devops
-- 🌱 I’m currently focusing on c# with asp.net core, typescript, react and their deployment using ansible and docker
+- 🌱 I’m currently focusing on learning rust, typescript, react and their deployment using ansible and docker
-- 💞️ I’m looking to collaborate on project using the tech above
 - 📫 david.ferencz@protonmail.com